 What’s a web application firewall?

-A web application firewall is a software-based firewall through which all traffic to your website is screened before reaching the server on which your website resides.
+A web application firewall is a software-based firewall and intrusion prevention system through which all traffic to your website is screened before reaching the server on which your website resides.

 It also means that a security threat that surfaces in one geographic region can immediately be blocked worldwide and so it is highly effective at slowing down the global spread of new malware.